mozilla/zamboni/docs/api/topics/search.rst

         exact match and should only return a single result if a match is found.
     :type manifest_url: string
+    :param installs_allowed_from: Filters apps by the manifest 'installs_allowed_from' field.
+The only supported value is '*'.
     :param optional offline: Filters by whether the app works offline or not.
         'True' to show offline-capable apps; 'False' to show apps requiring online support; any other value will show all apps unfiltered by